 And finally auction houses tend to pick up all of the properties that fall between the cracks and can’t be sold for a suitable price using either an Estate Agent or an LPA receiver.

 This is because auctions all being fair and equal are the best way to show that a mortgage company has tried to sell the property for the best price and given it the best opportunity to find a buyer, after all they just want to cover their backs and clear the debt.

-For the purpose of this blog though, as buying properties at Auctions and through LPA receivers is more specialist than the average investor may want to try, I will only concentrate on estate agents here, but I wanted to mention the others so you know all the avenue’s to look at, if repossessed properties is definitely what you’re looking to buy.
+For the purpose of this blog though, as buying properties at Auctions and through LPA receivers is more specialist than the average investor may want to try, I will only concentrate on estate agents here, but I wanted to mention the others so you know all the avenue’s to look at, if repossessed properties and distressed property sales is definitely what you’re looking for.